Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 - `MBEDTLS_PSA_CRYPTO_C` - enabled by default, controls the presence of the PSA Crypto APIs.
-- `MBEDTLS_USE_PSA_CRYPTO` - disabled by default (enabled in "full" config), controls usage of PSA Crypto APIs to perform operations in X.509 and TLS (G1 above), as well as the availability of some new APIs (G2 above).
 - `PSA_CRYPTO_CONFIG` - disabled by default, supports builds with drivers and without the corresponding software implementation (G5 above).

-The reasons why `MBEDTLS_USE_PSA_CRYPTO` is optional and disabled by default
-are:
-- it's not fully compatible with `MBEDTLS_ECP_RESTARTABLE`: you can enable both, but then you won't get the full effect of RESTARTBLE (see the documentation of this option in `mbedtls_config.h`);
-- to avoid a hard/default dependency of TLS, X.509 and PK on `MBEDTLS_PSA_CRYPTO_C`, for backward compatibility reasons:
-  - When `MBEDTLS_PSA_CRYPTO_C` is enabled and used, applications need to call `psa_crypto_init()` before TLS/X.509 uses PSA functions.
-(This prevents us from even enabling the option by default.)
-  - `MBEDTLS_PSA_CRYPTO_C` has a hard dependency on `MBEDTLS_ENTROPY_C ||
-    MBEDTLS_PSA_CRYPTO_EXTERNAL_RNG` but it's
-    currently possible to compile TLS and X.509 without any of the options.
-    Also, we can't just auto-enable `MBEDTLS_ENTROPY_C` as it doesn't build out of the box on all platforms, and even less `MBEDTLS_PSA_CRYPTO_EXTERNAL_RNG` as it requires a user-provided RNG function.

-The downside of this approach is that until we are able to make `MBDEDTLS_USE_PSA_CRYPTO` non-optional (always enabled), we have to maintain two versions of some parts of the code: one using PSA, the other using the legacy APIs.
-However, see next section for strategies that can lower that cost.
-The rest of this section explains the reasons for the incompatibilities mentioned above.

 At the time of writing (early 2022) it is unclear what could be done about the backward compatibility issues, and in particular if the cost of implementing